HappYness-Project/Happy-EventSourcing/README.md

 * Build the Broker Service(TBD, future objective)

-# How to use:
-* You will need the latest Visual Studio 2022 and the latest .NET Core SDK.
-* Need to setup/download mongo DB in local.

 ## Technologies Used:
-* Asp.net core Dotnet 6.
+* Asp.net core Dotnet 7
 * AutoMapper
 * MediatR
+* Kafka Producer/Consumer
-* Mongo Drive
+* MongoDB

 ## Architecture Implemented:
-* Full architecture with responsibility separation concerns, SOLID and Clean Code
+* Full architecture with responsibility separation concerns, SOLID and Clean Code.
 * Domain Driven Design (Layers and Domain Model Pattern)
 * CQRS
-* Domain Events
 * Event Sourcing
+* Mediator Design Pattern - Multiple objects to communicate with each other without knowing each other's structure
-* Repository pattern
+* Repository Layer for ReadDb.
-//Domain Notification
-//Domain Validations
+* Persistence Layer for WriteDb.
+* pub/sub architecture

+# How to use:
+* You will need the latest Visual Studio 2022 and the latest .NET Core SDK.
+* Docker setup for Kafka, MongoDB and Postgres.

 # Explanation of the Event Sourcing / CQRS pattern.